jackalope-code/example-portfolio-2025/README.md

 - ~~Test building~~
 - Add pages and layout
 - Improve footer
+    - Apply full width across the page
+    - Prevent over scrolling.
+Footer should always stick to the bottom of the content, but not be sticky.
+    - Add contact info with styling that could be worked from a CRM
 - Improve nav bar
 - Improve home page
     - Add hero section to start